Brandon Aiyuk Player Prop Bets for NFL Week 12 | San Francisco vs. Minnesota 11/28/2021

 Season Stats

-- Aiyuk has been the target of 42 of his team's 302 passing attempts this season, or 13.9% of the target share.
+- So far this season, 13.9% of the 302 passes thrown by his team have gone Aiyuk's way.

-- With six targets in the red zone this season, Aiyuk has been on the receiving end of 16.7% of his team's 36 red zone pass attempts.
+- Aiyuk (six red zone targets) has been the recipient of 16.7% of his team's 36 red zone pass attempts.

-- The 49ers, who rank 18th in the NFL in points scored, have attempted a pass 50.9% of the time while running the football 49.1% of the time.
+- The 49ers, who rank 18th in the NFL in points scored, have dropped back to pass 50.9% of the time while running the ball 49.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Aiyuk's matchup with the Vikings.